 Neighboring Colorado University’s east campus and a stone’s throw from Chautauqua Park, East Boulder is in the heart of the action.

 With just over 8,000 residents, the community has a lot to offer while maintaining a personal connection between neighbors.
-Ranked in the top five neighborhoods to live in Colorado, East Boulder is well-loved.
+According to our Boulder realtors, East Boulder is ranked in the top five neighborhoods to live in Colorado and is well-loved.

 Residents can take advantage of all the amenities provided by the East Boulder Community Center, from multiple pools and a well-equipped gym to a rock-climbing wall and dance studio.
 Local families won’t run out of fun, healthy activities to stay occupied!

 In partnership with the city of Boulder, the East Boulder community has created the East Boulder Subcommunity Plan for a focused vision of the neighborhood’s future goals.
 The plan includes improving renewable energy generation, revamping the pedestrian experience while walking through the neighborhood and offering wider opportunities for utilization of public transportation.

 Plan a peaceful staycation just 10 minutes down the street at the highly-rated Bradley Boulder Inn

 Interested in learning more about Boulder area neighborhoods and communities?
 Contact a Boulder realtor at The Burgess Group today to learn more about all that Boulder has to offer, as well as Boulder homes for sale!
 Our Boulder real estate agents have the expertise—and love—of Boulder, CO and will help you find your perfect home.